Volume 5 | Issue 5Putting it in context

 Conversations about behaviors often fall short or veer off into unproductive areas because the standards of conduct are unclear or unknown.
 For many employees, the only understanding they have about ethics is what they are required to look at when directed to do so by their management.

 Leaders and managers contribute to this confusion by the approach they take when discussing the subject of ethics.
 More often than not this matter is addressed to employees through a series of directives.
-Employees are asked at specific times to examine the corporate policy; to read the procedures; to take an in-house test, and other similar instructions.
+Employees are asked at specific times to examine the corporate policy; to read the procedures; to take an in-house test, and to other similar instructions.
 Given this mindset, the workplace remains fertile ground for errors and mistakes.

 Silence is the breeding ground for ethical failures.
 The answer is to encourage all employees to ask questions about the company’s code of conduct (standards of behavior).
 Managers and supervisors should ask their compliance officer to provide sample case studies for regular discussion at the department and shift levels.